Fire significantly damages Norene home

 The fire started at about 6:30 p.m. at a home at 320 Bluewell Road in the Norene community.
 Wilson Emergency Management Agency and Watertown volunteer firefighters responded and quickly put it out.

 WEMA Capt.
 Eric Eldridge said the fire likely started in the kitchen and then spread to the second floor.
-Firefighters remained on the scene to put out hot spots.
+Firefighters remained on the scene until about 10 p.m. to put out hot spots.

 Eldridge said there were no injuries, and no one was at home at the time the fire started.
 The exact cause wasn’t determined Sunday evening.